If you are interested in working with us, we would love to hear from you, so please contact our Partnerships Team for more information.

 DEWALT®, the UK’s leading manufacturer of industrial power tools, began its association with Help for Heroes by introducing a limited edition, Help for Heroes-branded drill kit, launched by British MotoGP rider Bradley Smith at Silverstone in 2014.

-Darren Barber Head of Marketing (UK & ROI): “Our customers are already keen to see what products we can bring to market in 2016 to help drive further charitable donations.
-There is a clear link and interest from the construction industry, our distributors and end users around our partnership with H4H.
-We feel we have only just begun this journey and people are asking what we are doing next.
-Our opportunities now lie in expanding our activities across our wider brand portfolio and looking to include more staff in the central fund raising events delivered by H4H.”
+Darren Barber Head of Marketing (UK & ROI): “Our customers were keen to see what products we could bring to market in 2016 to help drive further charitable donations.
+There was a clear link and interest from the construction industry, our distributors and end users around our partnership with Help for Heroes.
+We expanded our activities across our wider brand portfolio and included more staff in the central fund raising events delivered by Help for Heroes.”

 DeWalt also donated tools to Help for Heroes Recovery Centre in Wiltshire, Tedworth House, which are used by wounded Servicemen and women for various outdoor activities as part of their recovery programme.